Quasi-equilibrium configurations of binary systems of dark matter admixed neutron stars: Results

 \subsection{Deformation}

 To quantify the deformation of the stars we compute the ratio of the diameters along the orbital radius and along the polar axes.
 The diameter along the orbital radius is taken as $\Delta x$, largest difference in the $x$-coordinates of two points on the fluid surface.
 The polar diameter $\Delta z$, is the largest difference in the $z$-coordinate of two points on the fluid surface.
 The tidal force of the companion stretches the star in $x$-direction, whereas the poles are slightly flattened.
 This measure of deformation is of course coordinate-dependent, but it still provides some physical insights.

-Fig.~\ref{fig:chiR} shows the deformation $\Delta x / \Delta z$ for each fluid surface.
+{We analyse the same set of configurations with varying orbital separation $D$ as in the previous section.} Fig.~\ref{fig:chiR} shows the deformation $\Delta x / \Delta z$ for each fluid surface.
 When the NSs are closer, the tidal forces on the companion are stronger and hence the deformation is stronger.
 It can be observed that NSs with a DM core are systematically less deformed than their one-fluid counterparts.

-The strong deformation in the \emph{dark halo} case can also be seen in Fig.~\ref{fig:SpecificEnthalpy2D}, which shows a cut through the $z=0$ plane.
-For a separation of 32~$M_\odot$ (47.3 km) the deformation is clearly visible by eye.
-At a separation of 28~$M_\odot$ (41.3 km) the deformation becomes already so strong that the surfaces of the NSs touch and mass shedding occurs.
+The strong deformation in the \emph{dark halo} case (ID~\ref{id:2_dark_halo}) can also be seen in Fig.~\ref{fig:SpecificEnthalpy2D}, which shows a cut through the $z=0$ plane.
+For a separation of 32~$M_\odot$ (47.3~km) the deformation is clearly visible by eye.
+At a separation of 28~$M_\odot$ (41.3~km) the deformation becomes already so strong that the surfaces of the NSs touch and mass shedding occurs.

-The closeness to mass shedding can be quantified in terms of the mass-shedding parameter $\chi$, which was first introduced in~\cite{GouGraTan00} and which we define as
+The closeness to mass shedding can be quantified in terms of the mass-shedding parameter $\chi$, which was first introduced in~\cite{GouGraTan01} and which we define as